Citroën XM: History

 Launched on 23 May 1989, the XM was the company's flagship saloon, replacing the Citroën CX.
 It went on sale in its native France immediately afterwards, and was available in right-hand drive on the UK market from October 1989.
 The CX Break and Familiale remained in production until the spring of 1991, when the XM Estate launched.

 The XM did not enjoy the commercial success of its predecessors, the CX and the DS, which each raised the bar of automotive performance for other manufacturers.
 By the second half of the 1990s, sales were in sharp decline, and Citroën ended production in 2000.
 Total sales of the XM reached 333,405 in 11 years, of which 31,035 were of the Heuliez-built Breaks (estates).
 The XM's replacement, the Citroën C6, was launched at the end of 2005.

 In 2021, the company ceded use of the name to BMW for their BMW XM SUV.

 Design advances

-The XM offered active electronic management of its suspension; a partially galvanised body shell and the option of a 3.0 L V6 engine – the first V6 in a Citroën since the Maserati-engined SM ended production in the mid 1970s.
+The XM had electronic management of its suspension; a partially galvanised body shell and the option of a 3.0 L V6 engine.

-The XM offered improved ventilation and rear accommodation, in width, legroom and height.
-In particular the rear passengers were seated higher than those in the front in order to afford a good view.
-To improve rear seat comfort when the hatch was opened, the car had an additional, interior rear window – a feature not picked up by anyone else since.
+The rear passengers were seated higher than those in the front in order to afford a good view.
+To improve rear passenger comfort when the large rear hatch was opened, some models had an additional, interior rear window.
 The XM shared a floorpan with the Peugeot 605, and the two models fared similarly in both teething problems and market acceptance.